wangrui24/wangrui/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Probability and sttaistics
-description: a project with a background image
+description: A course that I used to TA in Peking university
 img: assets/img/pbs.png
 importance: 1
 category: Teaching assistant